yairfax/SpatialMusic/README.md

 It should be noted that this app is a work-in-progress.
 It doesn't support all the features you'd expect from a normal music player, including the ability to queue songs.
 It can also only play DRM-free songs, which means no music from Apple Music.

-This project was more intended as an exploration of iOS and motion-tracking.
+This project was more intended as an exploration of iOS, motion tracking, and 3D rendering, both visual and aural.